Google Messaging App, Allo, Shared User’s Personal Information

 Meanwhile, Amazon’s smart gadget is also under the scrutiny.
 Earlier this month, a clip surfaced online that showed an anonymous woman asking Amazon’s Alexa a series of questions starting with, “would you lie to me” and finishing it with, “Alexa, are you connected to the CIA?”

-Amazon’s virtual assistant swiftly responded to the earlier questions but it abruptly shut down after the woman asked about its connections with the U.S. government agency.
+Amazon’s virtual assistant swiftly responded to the earlier questions, but it abruptly shut down after the woman asked about its connections with the U.S. government agency.

 @amazon #alexa the @CIA best tool for spying on unassuming Americans ????????????#daylightsavings#SundayMorning#tcot #ccothttps://t.co/GE6luaIj8m